Housewives Without Children: Celebrating Life as a SAHW

 How I Became a Housewife

-When I got married my husband was offered a job in a new town.
+When I got married my husband was offered a job in a new city.
 The idea came up that if we lived very close to his workplace, I could stay home and be a homemaker.

 Being an Independent Career Woman is Over-rated